 The regular meetings of the Board of Directors are held on the second Wednesday of each month, except July and August, beginning at 5:00pm.

 Sandra is the Manager of Children’s Services at the City of Peterborough.
-As the designated service system manager for child care and early years for the City and County of Peterborough, Sandra’s portfolio includes the administration and management of the Child Care Fee Subsidy program, Special Needs Resource funding, Operating grants and EarlyOn Child and Family Centers.
+As the designated service system manager for child care and early years for the City and County of Peterborough, Sandra’s portfolio includes the administration and management of the new $10 a day Child Care initiative, the Child Care Fee Subsidy program, Special Needs Resource funding, Operating grants for licensed child care and EarlyOn Child and Family Centers.
 As well, Sandra collaborates with community partners to develop local service plans that support an integrated approach for the delivery of services for children and their families.

 Sandra is a Registered Early Childhood Educator with 30+ years’ experience in the child care and early years sector.
 Sandra has extensive leadership experience gained through both work related and volunteer opportunities and is deeply committed to the provision of high-quality services for children and families.